kenji-yt/REAP/README.md

 snakemake --use-conda -cores N
 ```

-Make sure to replace N with the number of cores you wish to allocate to snakemake.
+Make sure to be in the conda directory with snakemake intalled and to replace N with the number of cores you wish to allocate to snakemake.

 ## Contribute
 If you would like to contribute, prompt chat-gpt with: "How to contribute to a public repository"